INVEST-flagship/Randomized-picture-rating-tool-for-surveys/README.md

 ## About authors

 The principal investigator of the research project is Outi Sarpila from the Department of Social Sciences of the University of Turku as part of the INVEST research flagship.
-The project involves senior researcher Erica Åberg, doctoral student Iida Kukkonen, university teacher Aki Koivula, senior researcher Tero Pajunen and research Assistant Anna Grahn.
+The project involves senior researcher Erica Åberg, doctoral student Iida Kukkonen, university teacher Aki Koivula, senior researcher Tero Pajunen and research assistant Anna Grahn.

 More information in Finnish: https://soma.utu.fi/tutkijat/